Get to know what life is like as a student in the Medical Scientist Training Program at Case Western Reserve University School of Medicine.

 - The MSTP office has a friendly staff that is willing to help with everything from making copies, to organizing events, choosing a lab rotation, and just about anything you can think of.
 Their candy jar is always full, too (but the chocolates go quickly).

-- The steering committee is composed of about a dozen faculty members.
+- The steering committee is composed of about two dozen faculty members.
 They are basically the congressional body of the program and are involved in all decisions (including admissions).
 When you are here, they will help you find a mentor and evaluate your progress through the program.

 - The program prides itself on student involvement.
 Students are represented by the MSTP council, which has a few members from every class.
 They plan the retreat, monthly meetings, etc. They also give feedback and advice to the director, and perform various other duties.